MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-http-client-pipeline.md

 ms.author: srnagar
 ---

-# HTTP clients & pipelines in the Azure SDK for Java
+# HTTP clients and pipelines in the Azure SDK for Java

 This article provides an overview of using the HTTP client and pipeline functionality within the Azure SDK for Java.
-This functionality provides a consistent, powerful, and flexible developer experience for developers using all Azure SDK for Java libraries.
+This functionality provides a consistent, powerful, and flexible experience for developers using all Azure SDK for Java libraries.

 ## HTTP clients